exploringunity/monster-inspector/README.md

-# monster-inspector
+# Monster Inspector

-Code for exploringunity.com/posts/monster-inspector
+This is the final code for https://exploringunity.com/posts/monster-inspector

+It is a simple custom inspector for a custom MonoBehaviour class.